 Now, thanks to his care, support and quick action Latifa is in a loving home where she works alongside Baladi to make enough money for their family to survive.

 Baladi was incredibly grateful to the SPANA vets who saved his animal and promised to tell any other owners with animals in poor condition to bring them to the Chemaia veterinary centre.
-Of his experience, he said,

 Seeing that there would be good rainfall this year I bought Latifa hoping that I could make her healthy after providing a fresh place to graze.
 Unfortunately, it was the parasites and the bad teeth which were causing her to be so thin.
 I am grateful to the staff of SPANA for having treated my mare.
 Thanks to them, and her, I can earn enough to support my family.